OHSU Introduction to Biomedical & Health Informatics Course Policy for Use of ChatGPT and Generative AI

 It is critically important that students not "shortchange" their learning by being overly reliant on generative AI systems.
 While most scientific fields have long surpassed the amount of knowledge that can be maintained in a human brain, it is important to have a fundamental core of knowledge and understanding in memory to be able to apply critical thinking to problems and analyses.
 In addition, just as students must attribute use of papers, books, and other sources in their work, they must also attribute use of generative AI when it is used in discussion forums or assignments.

 This policy is derived from the overall OHSU policy for academic integrity, including the use of AI.
-The OHSU Biomedical Informatics Graduate Program is developing a general policy for use of generative AI in courses, but in the meantime, I am adopting the following guidelines for course activities:
+The OHSU Biomedical Informatics Graduate Program is developing a general policy for use of generative AI in courses, but in the meantime, I have adopted the following guidelines for course activities:

 If you are a student and have a question on whether use of generative AI is appropriate, please reach out directly to me (email is best for initial contact).